80sVHS/80sVHS/README.md

 ㅤ
 <p align="center">
-Part of the VHS Collection; the main system co-host.
+Part of the VHS Collection; the system host.
 <p align="center">
 Socially awkward + anxious.
 You'll probably have to interact with me first.